How To Install Composite Decking?

 When installing composite decking yourself, it is extremely important to follow the installation guidelines provided by the manufacturers.
 This is mainly due to the thermal expansion and contraction that composite decking experiences as a part of a plastic plastics product.
 Composite decking will expand and shrink from summer to winter as it cools and heats up.

-Water drainage & good airflow is also important.
-This is why Ultra Decking recommends a raised deck area with a 5% slope and a raised deck of a minimum of 300mm.
-If you do choose to complete a ground level deck it’s important to allow a slope and area for the water to drain off easily.
-Note, please ensure that the drainage between the base is good; otherwise, this would cause long term rot of the joists and deformation of the decking.
+Water drainage & good airflow are also important.
+This is why Ultra Decking recommends a raised deck area with up to 2.5% gradient ensuring all water drains off the deck easily and a raised deck of a minimum of 300mm.
+If you do choose to complete a ground level deck it’s important to allow a slope and area for the water to drain off easily, please check this during installation.
+Note: Please ensure that the drainage between the bases is good; otherwise, this will cause long term rot of the joists and deformation of the decking.

-Important note – Don’t forget the gaps, a 20mm expansion gap should be left between the deck and any walls or fixed objects, 3mm gap side to side of all deck boards and a 6-8mm gap on any joint butt (8-10mm gap left below 10 degree) with a 6mm gap left at the end of the boards or meeting a facia or angle trim.
-However, it is important to check with the manufacturer’s installation guides to double-check.
+Important note – Don’t forget the gaps, a 25mm expansion gap should be left between the deck and any walls or fixed objects, 3mm gap side to side of all deck boards and a 6-8mm gap on any joint butt (8-10mm gap left below 10 degree) with a 6mm gap left at the end of the boards or meeting a facia or trim angle.
+However, it is important to double-check with the manufacturer’s installation guides to double-check.

 Ensure you have enough materials to cover your new decking project.
 This is a common error due to incorrect measurements or not creating a detailed plan.

 We also recommend adding at least 5% wastage to your calculation or measurements.
 Add at least 15% extra materials for diagonal areas due to higher wastage.

 - Always handle boards with care picking up and placing down rather than sliding and dumping, it’s recommended to carry a board on its edge.

 - Always check your calculation to ensure you have the correct amount of boards and accessories.